-If the statutory closing date of the licence applicant is prior to 31 December 2020, then additional financial statements covering the interim period up to 31 December 2020 must be prepared and submitted.
+If the licence applicant's annual financial statements under F.02 are for a reporting period which end prior to 31 December 2022, then additional financial statements covering the interim period up to 31 December 2022 must be prepared and submitted.
 These interim statements cannot exceed nine months unless under exceptional circumstances as determined by the licensor.

-The interim financial statements must consist of:
+The interim financial statements must include:

-- a balance sheet as of the end of the interim period (i.e. 31 December 2020) and a comparative balance sheet as of the end of the immediately preceding full financial year (i.e. the most recent audited accounts); - a profit and loss account for the interim period, with comparative profit and loss accounts for the comparable interim period of the immediately preceding financial year (e.g. if May year end then comparative figures are 1 June to 31 December of previous interim period); - a cash flow statement for the interim period, with a comparative statement for the comparable interim period of the immediately preceding financial year (e.g. if May year end then comparative figures are 1 June to 31 December of previous interim period);

-- same specific line items as detailed above in F.02 Annual Financial Statements; - specific explanatory notes.
+- a balance sheet as of the end of the interim period (i.e. 31 December 2022); - a profit and loss account/income statement for the interim period; - a cash flow statement for the interim period; - a statement of changes in equity for the interim period; - same line items as detailed above in F.02 Annual Financial Statements; - specific explanatory notes.

-The interim financial statements must follow the same accounting policies as those followed for the preparation of the annual financial statements (and this must be clearly stated in the notes to the interim accounts), except for accounting policy changes made after the date of the most recent full annual financial statements that are to be reflected in the next annual financial statements - in which case details must be disclosed in the interim financial statements.
+The interim financial statements including comparative amounts for the prior interim period must be prepared in accordance with the same accounting policies as the annual financial statements (and this must be clearly stated in the notes to the interim accounts), with the exception of accounting policy changes made after the date of the previous annual financial statements that are to be reflected in the next annual financial statements.